For court

 - How to download text messages from iPhone for court

 - There is no built-in iPhone feature for this.
 You need either a desktop tool that reads an Apple backup, or an app that works on the phone by transcribing screen recordings.
-TextPort is the on-phone option and supports any chat app, useful when "how to download text messages for court" really means "I need this on my phone right now."
+TextPort is the on-phone option and supports any chat app, useful when "how to download text messages for court" really means "I need this on my phone now."

 - Can I print my iPhone messages for court myself?